Now enrolling K–8 · West Haven, UT info@wayfinders-academy.com801-883-8805

 Every badge begins with a mission.
 A mission is the goal or challenge your child is working toward.
 Sometimes it is a specific skill to master, sometimes a thematic challenge that requires understanding a real problem deeply enough to design, test, and defend a solution.
 Missions give learning a destination.
 They answer the question every child eventually asks: why does this matter?

-Every mission has rubrics that guide students through the learning journey and sets the requirements for mastery.
+Every mission has rubrics that guide students through the learning journey and set the requirements for mastery.
+The diagram below shows the pathway activities a student can choose from on a single skill mission — place value:

 Challenge: How can we raise animals in healthy and environmentally friendly ways?

-This challenge invites the youngest students to design and imagine — a chicken coop, a farm layout, a set of animal care rules — anything that shows they understand what animals need and how to care for them without harming the earth.
+The youngest students design and imagine — a chicken coop, a farm layout, a set of animal-care rules — anything that shows they understand what animals need and how to care for them without harming the earth.
 Their solutions may be drawings, models, stories, or play-based prototypes, but they are real proposals rooted in real understanding.

-• Living things have needs, and meeting those needs keeps them — and us — healthy
+• Living things have needs, and meeting them keeps them — and us — healthy

 • The way we treat animals affects the food we eat

-• Taking care of animals means taking care of the earth too
+• Caring for animals means caring for the earth too

 • Even small choices can help or hurt living things